WINNERS 2026

 Bloomberg

 Bloomberg’s investigation painstakingly pieced together the relationships between child sex offender Jeffery Epstein and members of the British establishment.
-Reporters Harry Wilson, Jason Leopold, Jeff Kao, Ava Benny-Morrison, Surya Mattu, Max Abelson and Dhruv Mehrotra obtained more than 18,000 previously unseen emails from one of Ep...
+Reporters Harry Wilson, Jonathan Browning, Jason Leopold, Jeff Kao, Ava Benny-Morrison, Surya Mattu, Max Abelson and Dhruv Mehrotra obtained more than 18,000 previously unseen em...

 Read More